Fairooz14/Ferrari_F1/README.md

 ## Technologies Used
 - **Flutter**: For building the app UI and functionality.
 - **Dart**: Primary programming language.
+- **Firebase**: Databased control and creating API of cars and it's detailed information.

 ## Installation
 1. Clone the repository: